 If one or more teeth are damaged beyond repair, they can be replaced with implants, bridges, and/or dentures.
+Dental implants can be used to replace a single tooth or an entire arch of teeth.
+They can also be used to retain dentures os they feel more secure.
 Through tooth replacement, the aesthetics and the function of the patient’s mouth can remain intact.

 Implants are the most complete way to replace missing teeth.
 They are installed in a multi-step, six to eight month process, which begins when a titanium post is implanted or screwed into the bone to replace the root of the missing tooth.
 After the surrounding bone heals (usually three to six months after implant placement), a crown is fitted to replace the rest of the missing tooth.

 Implanted teeth do not get cavities.
 However, they must still be flossed and brushed so that your gums stay healthy.